The 2021 Residential Architect Design Awards Are Closed

 Rules and Regulations

-PUBLICATION Winners will be featured in ARCHITECT Magazine with expanded coverage online at architectmagazine.com and residentialarchitect.com.
+PUBLICATION Winners will be featured in ARCHITECT magazine with expanded coverage online.
+(View the winners of the 2020 Residential Architect Design Awards.)

 ENTRY CATEGORIES During the submission process, you will be asked to identify each submission by type (see categories above).
 Only one category may be selected per submission, and each project may only be entered in one Standard Entry Category.
 Projects entered in Standard Entry Categories may also be entered in Specialty Entry Categories.

 PROCESS DOCUMENTATION Entries should document the design process, as well as its result.
 Photographs of the completed project and floor plans are required.
 Sections and detail drawings are optional.
-Please include information on software, hardware, and hand media employed.
-ARCHITECT encourages entrants to include copies of preliminary sketches, alternative preliminary schemes, information on context, precedents for the design, and excerpts from working drawings, all of which should be submitted in .jpg format.
+ARCHITECT encourages entrants to include copies of preliminary sketches, alternative preliminary schemes, information on context, precedents for the design, and excerpts from working drawings, all of which should be submitted in .jpg format, with a maximum file height and width of 2,000 pixels.

 ENTRY FORMS Each submission must be registered online ahead of the submission deadline using this website.
 Additional materials must also be uploaded to the website prior to the submission deadline.

-PUBLISHING RIGHTS All materials submitted to the 2017 Residential Architect Design Awards program become the property of Hanley Wood.
-Hanley wood retains the right to consider all non-winning entries for future publication, but entrants will be notified beforehand.
+PUBLISHING RIGHTS All materials submitted to the 2021 RADA program become the property of Zonda Media.
+Zonda retains the right to consider all non-winning entries for future publication, but entrants will be notified beforehand.
 Keep a copy of all entry materials for your records.
 Note that awards are left up to the judges’ discretion: An award may not be granted in each category.
+All entries may also appear online in ARCHITECT's Project Gallery.

-REGULAR ENTRY Regular entries must be registered and submitted online by August 31, 2017.
-The fee is $125 for submissions in Standard Entry Categories and $95 for submissions in Specialty Entry Categories, as outlined above.
+EARLY BIRD ENTRY Early bird entries must be registered online by Oct.
+8, 2021.
+The fee is $150 for submissions in Standard Entry Categories and $120 for submissions in Specialty Entry Categories, as outlined above.
 Entry fees must be paid online by credit card, and are nonrefundable.
+Upon registering and paying the fee for the submission, entrants will have until the regular deadline to complete and upload their submission materials.